 As of Wednesday, Crowley had only been able to dispatch 4% of those 3,000 containers, said Jose Ayala, the company’s vice president in Puerto Rico.

 Ayala said the company can’t get enough truck drivers or trucks filled up with diesel to pick up supplies for distribution across the island.

 “The problem has been with the logistics, the parts of the supply chain that move the cargo from our terminal to the shelves or to the tables of the people in Puerto Rico,” Ayala said Wednesday.
 “This hurricane was catastrophic.”

 Meanwhile, Puerto Ricans are waiting hours in line to get gas, food and cash.
 Gas stations and supermarkets are rationing supplies, while banks are running low on cash.

-Natalia Manteiga waited outside a supermarket on Wednesday in Old San Juan that was letting in a few people at a time.
-She wanted to get water, tuna, and Chef Boyardee for her two children and her husband — who had waited several hours on Tuesday to get $20 worth of gas.
+Natalia Manteiga waited outside a supermarket Wednesday in Old San Juan that was letting in a few people at a time.
+She wanted to get water, tuna, and Chef Boyardee for her two children and her husband — who had waited for hours Tuesday to get $20 worth of gas.

 With stifling humidity and temperatures in the high 90s, it started to rain on Mantiega and dozens of other hopeful shoppers trying to get food.

 Manteiga, who works for a tourism firm, said she’s running low on cash, too.